AdobeDocs/campaign-web.en/help/v8/email/gs-messages.md

 ## Create a delivery

-You can create standalone deliveries from the **Delivery** main menu, or create deliveries in the context of a marketing campaign.
+You can create standalone deliveries from the **Deliveries** left menu, or create deliveries in the context of a marketing campaign, from the **Campaigns** left menu.

 >[!BEGINTABS]